mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Psions are special individuals, signalled to be above the norm by dint of their abilities.
-Striving for perfect game balance should not be an all-consuming concern but a question considered in the light of a new power’s effects and consequences for the Players Characters.
+Striving for perfect game balance should not be an all-consuming concern but a question considered in the light of a new power's effects and consequences for the Players Characters.
 PSIONIC RANGE CHART
 Range Distance to Target Telepathy or Clairvoyance Telekinesis Teleportation Personal Less than 1.5 meters 0 1 1